 Anouk De Vroey

 Senior director, government affairs & policy EMEA, Johnson & Johnson

-There has been a transition to telemedicine at a speed previously unheard of.
+The adoption of telemedicine across Europe has been rapid in recent years.
 Remote consultations and monitoring have provided an alternative to hospital visits, showing that digital options have the potential to free up resources in healthcare systems, and enable patient-centric solutions that people can receive in their own homes.

 Health data collection is key for real-time disease diagnosis and tracking, epidemiological research or treatment discovery.
 We need to standardise health data as findable, accessible, interoperable and reusable, and, more than ever, create a European Health Data Space based on a federated network, while safeguarding privacy.

 Continued digitalisation has the potential to lead to accelerated adoption of early diagnosis, enhanced screening programmes and advancing personalised care.

 Methods are needed to define and agree on Key Performance Indicators (KPIs) to assess and track healthcare systems’ performance to improve patient and population health.

 We believe value-based healthcare approaches can help ensure better population health outcomes and improved patient experience, while at the same time promoting sustainability by making better use of available resources.

 The use of real-world data (RWD), from sources such as electronic health records, genomic information (information about a patient's DNA) and patient-derived data via apps, on a vast scale, may help improve decisions and consequently populations’ health.